-Oxyfluorfen (2-chloro-1-[3-ethoxy-4-nitro-phe-noxy]4[trifluoromethyl]benzene) is available as a 2 lb AI per gallon formulation in Goal 2XL or Galigan 2E.
+- Oxyfluorfen (2-chloro-1-[3-ethoxy-4-nitro-phe-noxy]4-[trifluoromethyl]benzene) is available as a 2 lb AI per gallon formulation in Goal 2XL or Galigan 2E.
 Oxyfluorfen has preemergence and post-emergence activity as a contact herbicide.
 Uptake can be through leaves, stems, or roots, but very little translocation occurs in the plant.
 Destruction of membranes occurs when treated plant parts are exposed to light.
 Oxyfluorfen is primarily effective against seedling broadleaf weeds.
 It does not control established perennial weeds or grasses and is best used in tank-mix combinations with other appropriate herbicides.
 Applications of oxyfluorfen must be made while trees are dormant, before buds begin to swell, to avoid possible damage from vapors.
-Registered for use on all tree-fruit crops of any age.

-\Paraquat (1-1-dimethyl-4,4-bipyridinium ion), as the dichloride salt, is currently marketed as \Gramoxone Max or Inteon. \Paraquat is a nonselective contact herbicide that is effective in killing emerged annual broadleaf weeds and grasses and top-killing and suppression of perennials.
+Registered for use on all tree fruit crops of any age. - \Paraquat (1-1-dimethyl-4,4-bipyridinium ion), as the dichloride salt, is marketed as \Gramoxone Inteon, which is a 2 lb/gallon formulation that has been formulated to prevent acute toxicity and has replaced most \Gramoxone Max (3 lb/gallon formulation) on the market.
+The rate for \Gramoxone Inteon is 2.5-4.0 pts/acre. \Gramoxone Inteon is registered for use in all the same crops as \Gramoxone Max.
+There are 2 generic products now registered, Firestorm and Parazone 3SL, which are both 3 lb/gallon materials. \Paraguat is a nonselective contact herbicide that is effective in killing emerged annual broadleaf weeds and grasses and top-killing and suppression of perennials.
 It is rapidly absorbed into foliage and green bark where it is effective in destroying cell membranes. \Paraquat is strongly adsorbed onto soil colloids where it is degraded by microbial activity.
 Contact with foliage, branches, and green bark on trunks of young trees can result in damage to the trees.
 Observe all worker safety cautions specified on labels when mixing, handling, or applying \paraquat.
-It is registered for use on all tree-fruit crops.
-Group 22.
+It is registered for use on all tree fruit crops.

-Pendimethalin (N-[1-ethylpropyl]-3,4 dimethyl-2,6 dinitrobenzenamine), formulated as an emulsifiable concentrate containing 3.3 lb AI/gal, is sold as Prowl.
+Pendimethalin (N-[1-ethylpropyl]-3,4 dimethyl-2,6 dinitrobenzenamine), formulated as an emulsifiable concentrate containing 3.3 lb AI/gal, is sold as Prowl 3.3EC.
 Pendimethalin is effective in controlling most annual grasses and some annual broadleaf weeds when used in preemergence applications.
 Primary mode of action is through root uptake and subsequent inhibition of cell division.
 Pendimethalin can be used in newly planted orchards.
 Combination with a contact herbicide is necessary to control emerged or established weeds.
-Use is limited to NONBEARING TREES, for all tree-fruit crops, except for Prowl H2O which has a supplemental label for bearing trees.
-Group 3.
+Use of Prowl 3.3EC is limited to NONBEARING TREES, for all tree fruit crops.
+Prowl H2O is now registered for use in BEARING pome and stone.
+It should be applied at 2-4 qts/acre; it has a 24-hr REI and a 60-day PHI.
+It is effective for pre-emergent control of many grasses as well as some broadleaf weeds such as pigweed and lambsquarters.

+\Pronamide (3,5-dichloro[N-1,1-dimethyl-2-

-\Pronamide (3,5-dichloro[N-1,1-dimethyl-2-propynl]benzamide), available in water-soluble pouches as \Kerb 50WP, is effective in controlling winter annual and perennial grasses and chickweed.
+propynl]benzamide), available in water-soluble pouches as \Kerb 50WP, is effective in controlling winter annual and perennial grasses and chickweed.
 It is absorbed by roots and translocated throughout the plant. \Pronamide must be applied in late fall, before soil freeze-up, and moved into the soil by water to be effective.
 The range of activity on broadleaf weeds is limited, requiring additional measures for their control.
 Rates of application are determined by the type of grass being controlled and by soil texture.
 Registered for use on APPLE, CHERRIES, NECTARINE, PEACH, PEAR, PLUM, APRICOT and PRUNE.